Product Description and Author Information

-Creating flex in a company's management style will affect all aspects of developing existing leaders, attracting future talent, and building relationships with customers in this competitive marketplace.
-Flex shows you how.
+Creating flex in a company’s management style will impact all aspects of developing the talent you have, attracting future talent and building relationships with customers in this competitive marketplace.
+Now, Flex: The New Playbook for Managing Across Differences shows you how.

 “FLEX provides a way for leaders to re-define how to lead by understanding, embracing and seeking out differences.” —Karyn Detje, Chief Talent Officer, Tory Burch

 “Hyun and Lee offer convincing evidence to illustrate how to enhance communication skills across various workplace divides.” —Kirkus

 “Read this book.
 If taken seriously, you will certainly challenge yourself to change the way you lead in today’s global marketplace.” —Steve Reinemund, Dean of Business, Wake Forest University, Retired Chairman and CEO, PepsiCo

 “If you are in leadership or want to remain competitive and you don’t have a culturally diverse board or staff, you are part of the past.
 We need to focus now on understanding the need for developing this untapped pipeline.
 This remarkable resource will set you on the right path.” —--Dr. Frances Hesselbein, President, Leader to Leader Institute (formerly The Peter Drucker Institute)